The National Cultural Heritage Control List

 - Australian Aboriginal and Torres Strait Islander Heritage

 - applied science or technology, including heritage machinery

 - fine and decorative art

 - numismatics (coins)

-Some objects may be included under more than one category.
-For example, photographs can be assessed under the fine or decorative art, documentary heritage and historical significance categories.
+Some material is included in more than one category.
+For example, photographs may be assessed under the fine or decorative art, documentary heritage, and historical significance categories.

-Not all objects are covered by the control list and some are deliberately excluded.
-For example, most works of art less than 30 years old and Aboriginal and Torres Strait Islander art less than 20 years old do not require permission for export or import.
+Not all material is covered by the Control List, and some is deliberately excluded.
+For example, most artworks less than 30 years old do not need permission for export or import.